winstonpuckett/lucifer/README.md

 If worst comes to worst, you *can* write a simple bash script to wrap your tool and validate what needs to be validated.
 Just remember that performance metrics will envolve any custom verification steps.

-It is always recommended to try the first to ideas first.

 ## Why is it called Lucifer?

-I was talking with a friend of mine who's Jewish and he told me that the original translations of "the Satan" actually translate better as "the challenger."
-This alters the understanding of what happened with Job - it's not that God and "Satan" were talking, it's that God was discussing something and someone spoke up, making them "the Satan" in that scenario.
+I was talking with a friend of mine who studies these things and he told me that the original translations of "the Satan" actually translate better as "the challenger."
+This alters the understanding of what happened with Job (in the book of Job in the old testament) - it's not that God and "Satan" were talking, it's that God was discussing something and someone spoke up, making them "the Satan" in that scenario.

 Of course, I'm misrepresenting all of this by calling this project lucifer and not satan.
 Lucifer is the reference to the fallen angel as far as I am aware.
 But darn it, lucifer sounded better.